sciZer0/7/v/README.md

 Automated Donations are an automated inbuilt feature of the Vote blockchain.

 At the start, the monthly rate of Automated Donations is 0.05% from each public address' balance, and the donors (Voters) can monthly change the rate by 5%  – either increase or decrease –  through Competitive Quadratic Voting.

 <i>
+Each Validator monthly receives:

+(sum of Automated Donations) / (maximum possible number of positions of Validator)

+Importantly, if there is one or more vacant positions of Validator – all Automated Donations intended for the vacant position are burned.

-This monthly rate of 0.05% from each public address' balance means the monthly rate of 0.05% from the blockchain's market capitalization – or, the annual rate of 0.6% from the blockchain's market capitalization.<br>
+The monthly rate of 0.05% from each public address' balance means the monthly rate of 0.05% from the blockchain's market capitalization – or, the annual rate of 0.6% from the blockchain's market capitalization.<br>
 <br>
 For example, the annual rate of 0.01% might be reached (from 0.6%) at best in 79 months (6 years and 7 months).<br>
 </i>